ecurtin2/blog/CV.md

 : *Philadelpia, PA*

-- Invented a scheme to predict how long electrons take to move across a molecule in Python 3.
-The python module was accelerated with Numba to achieve very fast execution speed.
+- Invented a scheme to predict how long electrons take to move across a molecule in Python 3 and accelerated the code 30x with Numba.
 - Created a method determine how rapidly branched molecules vibrate with reduced computational complexity in Fortran 90.

 **Apr - Sep 2013**